roosmsg/acsm-convert/README.md

 # acsm-convert
-Download and convert ACSM files
+ACSM download and remove DRM, for Docker.